craigduncanlab/PyConMessenger/Documentation/ComparativeDigitalDocAnalysis.md

 The notion of rewinding digitally-produced analogue representations back to the last preceding digital representations is intimately bound with the need for humans to be offered another analogue representation, in each case, to make sense of that process.

-How far back we decide to rewind the process of computation is arbitrary.
-We do not need to roll back to the preceding digital forms, if we can imagine multiple intermediate stages in the process of computation.
+How far back we decide to rewind the process of computation in computational time is arbitrary.
+We do not need to roll back to the penultimate digital forms, if we can imagine multiple intermediate stages in the process of computation.
 For example, a computer programmer usually wants access to visible text in the form of 'code' because it is considered convenient for manual viewing and updating low-level instructions for the computer.
 You can even write code to produce HTML, so the code that does this might be regarded as 'preceding' the HTML source, which in turn, precedes the analogue representation of that code in a browser, in a form that a human can read.

 Using our linear model of digital computing, however, we can also appreciate that programmers work with digital documents that are important for preparing software, but which may ultimately become invisible.
 The opportunity to see some documents as digital texts, because an analogue representation is made available, is conditional on that being useful for some human goal.

 # A concept of input-output time for analysing digital/analogue forms of documents

 How do we explain the difference between the text in these programmer documents and the text that may be in the ultimate analogue output of a word processor or some other program?
 One way of doing this is to find a method of measuring time and events on a computing model, in which there is input and output which can be interrupted to perform tasks at a human level of interaction, such as the creation of new programs.
 In order for this to be done, intermediate analogue representations of information are created, which we could easily call digital documents.
 However, programmers tend to think of these documents as 'programs' or 'scripts'.
-We can deliberately create new opportunities to interrrupt and expand the opportunities for any writer of digital documents to interact with the computer before some arbitrary end point where the digital computation ceases, and is replaced by a terminating analogue representation of the document, or some terminating analogue representation that no longer involves a computer programmer.
+We can deliberately create new opportunities to interrupt and expand the opportunities for any writer of digital documents to interact with the computer before some arbitrary end point where the digital computation ceases, and is replaced by a terminating analogue representation of the document, or some terminating analogue representation that no longer involves a computer programmer.

 In general, it is possible to interrupt a process of computation to :
 - create a digital document in the sense that it captures something that might be of importance to humans using the computer; and
 - prepare an analogue form (or different analogue forms) by creating different programs for interpretation.

-# The consequences of deliberateness in preparing digital documents

 Knowing that we can create intermediate points between writing and analogue output, we can consider these things: